sghall/subunit/README.md

 Library for D3 Selections in THREE.js

-Currently in Early Dev Mode - These are not the droids you're looking for.
+Currently in very early dev mode - these are not the droids you're looking for.

 Still here?
 Ok.
 Check it out using bower...